-The aim of the UE-CF is to provide the Ukrainian equestrian community with technical assistance and services to protect and improve welfare of horses and to save, recover and develop the horse industry in Ukraine, including equestrian sports and other horse industry domains.
+The aim of the UE-CF was to provide the Ukrainian equestrian community with technical assistance and services to protect and improve welfare of horses and to save, recover and develop the horse industry in Ukraine, including equestrian sports and other horse industry domains.

 Services in Ukraine